NebulousLabs/Sia-UI/DEVELOPERS.md

 subsequent action cannot guarantee that every previous action was processed to completion, and in fact assumes the opposite to ensure determinism.

+### Electron

 Lastly, our tool to develop desktop applications is Electron.
 It gives us a variety of tools to easily work with desktop tools like file paths to browser-windows.
 The best way to get acquainted with this tool quickly is to read the codebase, referring to electron's documentation when necessary.

+### Modularize!

+In order to avoid [callback hell](http://callbackhell.com/):
+1. Try to name most anonymous functions
+2. If it makes sense for readability, move the named functions out to a more logical place, perhaps even with some other functions into another .js file

 ## Makefile/NPM-package.json philosophy:
 (perhaps this was unnecessary but throw me a bone)